abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 If you want to revert the changes, click the `Gear` button and then choose `Reset`.

 ### Tabular view of the chart
 From the existing chart in `Detail view`, drill down into details with just a double click on a slice or column.
 You will be taken to another page with new user interface.
 With drill-down you can easily see the data that made the chart in a tabular format.
-It provides an interactive way to explore data points and view row-level data in the grid.
+The following are the controls that can be used in exploring data points and view row-level data in the grid.

 * _Filter Columns_.
 Click on the disclosure button or drop down arrow for the column you want to filter.
 A pop-up box appears.
 Check the boxes next to the data you want to filter.
 The data will be filtered, hiding any content that does not match the criteria.
 When data is filtered, only rows that meet the criteria will display and other rows will be hidden.
 You can analyze your data better using filter columns.